Now live

 18, the lowest in Canada alongside Manitoba and Quebec.
 Ontario’s minimum is 19.

-If your casino registered with the AGLC, it will transition to the regulated market.
+If your casino registered with the AGLC, it transitioned to the regulated market.
 If it did not, it must stop serving Alberta, and operators are required to return player funds during the wind-down.
 Check our directory for registration status.

 Does Alberta have self-exclusion?

 Yes.
-A centralized, omni-channel self-exclusion system is mandatory for all operators from launch day, covering every regulated site with one registration.
+A centralized, omni-channel self-exclusion system has been mandatory for all operators since launch day, covering every regulated site with one registration.